hasanreza1983/MovieManagementReact/README.md

 # Description

 CRUD web application for movie management.
 Written using React.js on the front end and  Node.js, Express and Mongo DB on the back end.
+We also use [Material UI](http://www.material-ui.com/#/ "Material UI") library for react components.

 # Screenshots